 - Tour a cranberry bog.
 With tours running until December, you’ll gain insight into the history and cultivation of one of the Cape’s most important industries while enjoying the crisp fall air and wildlife.

-- Visit Heritage Museum & Gardens in Sandwich, with over 100 acres of grounds, trails and meticulous gardens.
-The Cape’s oldest town, Sandwich has a rich arts history and is home to the Sandwich Glass Museum and the Dan’l Webster Inn & Spa, where you can dine in its renowned restaurant or have a spa day.
+- Visit Heritage Museum and Gardens in Sandwich, with over 100 acres of grounds, trails and meticulous gardens.
+The Cape’s oldest town, Sandwich has a rich arts history and is home to the Sandwich Glass Museum and the Dan’l Webster Inn and Spa, where you can dine in its renowned restaurant or have a spa day.

-- If your itinerary takes you to Falmouth, you won’t want to miss Highfield Hall & Gardens.
-With programs running through October 31, this historic museum hosts art exhibits, culinary demonstrations, live music and more.
+- If your itinerary takes you to Falmouth, you won’t want to miss Highfield Hall and Gardens.
+This historic museum hosts art exhibits, culinary demonstrations, live music and more.
 And while we’re on the topic of art, attend a fall event or exhibit at Cape Cod Museum of Art in Dennis, or take a class at Truro Center for the Arts at Castle Hill.
-This fall’s lineup includes several pottery and photography workshops.
+This fall’s lineup includes pottery and painting workshops.

 - If it’s vino you crave, have a tour and wine tasting at the historic 1813 estate of Truro Vineyards.
 Their Lighthouse Wine Series features wines in lighthouse-shaped bottles, celebrating these Cape icons.